Public Power Corporation: Mining areas

 PPC has mining areas adjacent to many of its power plants.
 Some of these power plants produce electricity and power from lignite, while other plants use coal.
 The largest mining areas are located around Ptolemaida, around Amyntaio in the Florina prefecture and around Megalopolis.
+PPC plans a pumped-storage hydroelectric 320 MW / 2.56 GWh project at the Kardia mine, and a 240 MW / 2.88 GWh project at the South Field mine.

+Romania

+The operations in Romania acquired on 25 October 2023 from Enel include energy distribution to 3.1 million customers, three energy distribution networks in South Muntenia (including Bucharest), Banat and Dobrogea, renewable energy with around 600 MW of capacity and natural gas sales.

+Kotsovolos

+In early November 2023, PPC (Public Power Corporation) announced the acquisition of Kotsovolos, a Greek consumer electronics retail chain, for €200 million, as part of its plan to evolve into a provider of products and services.

 Legal issues

 In 2005, PPC was found to have awarded a contract for the construction of a conveyor-belt system for waste produced at its generating plant in Megalopolis without following correct advertising procedures under EU public procurement law.
 The need for the system had arisen following an environmental impact assessment, after which the Greek Ministry of the Environment, Urban Planning and Public Works had imposed a deadline of December 2000 for the installation of the system.
 PPC had therefore decided to negotiate a deal for the construction instead of advertising the opportunity; the court held that these circumstances did not quality as "extreme urgency" for the purposes of the procurement regulations.